RusuOnisim/exercise-exquisite-corpse/README.md

 He was brave and strong.
 He wasnt gonna let his friends die over a banana problem.
 No one could stop the main protagonist of the story, superman and spiderman couldnt do anything to him.
 In the moonlight's glow, an enigmatic item caught the eye amidst the ancient ruins.
 Intrigued, an adventurous soul drew near, ignoring the echoes of history.
 As they seized the artifact, an ancient power awakened, setting them on an unforeseen path
 >>>>>>> a0a991d2ffac0a03861c26a56bccdf14537c85b1

+Once upon a time, there was a peaceful kingdom nestled within the embrace of majestic mountains.
+Its inhabitants lived in harmony with the mystical creatures that populated these lands.
+Among them, the dragons stood out for their grandeur and power.